jhorvi24/flask-python-webServer-AWS-EC2-RDS/README.md

            ``` python3 -m virtualenv venv
                source venv/bin/activate
                python app.py ```
-      - The database is not configured.
+      - The database is not configured.The database is not configured.
+I'm going to directory named db and I run the next commands
+            ``` sudo chmod +x set-root-user.sh createdb.sh
+                sudo ./set-root-user.sh
+                sudo ./createdb.sh ```
+      - You can check if the database was created running the next command:
+            ``` sudo mysql
+                show databases;
+                use books_db;
+                show tables;
+                SELECT * FROM Books; ```
-      - The database is not configured in AWS RDS.
+      - The database is not configured in AWS RDS but in AWS EC2.
 So in the next step, I'm going to configure AWS RDS.

    <hr>

 5. I'm going to the AWS RDS to configure the relational database service.
          - I create a subnet group for privateSubnetA and privateSubnetB.
          - I create AWS RDS with the next parameters: